-The New Jersey state officer team met with staff representatives of Congressman Andy Kim and Senator Robert Menendez.
+The New Jersey state officer team met with the staffers of both District 3 representatives, Congressman Andy Kim and Senator Robert Menendez.
 They advocated for FCCLA and FCS, highlighting acquired skills, health and wellness, personal finance, sustainability, and the dire need for more FCS educators.
 The state officers represented our state association very well.
 Hopefully, New Jersey FCCLA has new advocates at the Capitol!

-In addition to representing the New Jersey FCCLA delegation on Capitol Hill, the state officers participated in the Skill Demonstration Events.
-These competitive events allow students to study and demonstrate college-and-career readiness skills.
-Ananya Singhal placed 1st in the nation for Fashion Construction and Design Challenge, and Jacquelyn Trotman and Amanda Chen placed first and second respectively in the FCCLA Knowledge Challenge, earning a cumulative \$100,000 in scholarship money to Sullivan University.
+In addition to representing New Jersey FCCLA on Capitol Hill, the state officers also participated in the Skill Demonstration Events.
+These competitive events allow students to college-and-career demonstrate readiness skills.
+Ananya Singhal placed first in the Fashion Construction and Design Challenge, and Jacquelyn Trotman and Amanda Chen placed first and respectively the in Knowledge Challenge, earning a cumulative \$100,000 in scholarship money to Sullivan University.